Improve your VCE Mathematics skills

 Discipline and commitment

 It becomes hard to succeed without sticking to the rules and giving your all to the task at hand.
 Discipline comes from following the rules; your tutor will give you some work to complete.
 Although he or she has the ability to punish those who don’t or won’t finish it, the tutor doesn’t wish to do it.
 It’s expected that one will realize that it’s for their own benefit.
 It’s out of discipline that a student will complete the assignment and do all that pertains to their studies and life.

 Math involves working with figures, some of which follow certain procedures and rules.
 When you’ve made it a habit to follow the rules, your consciousness will help you to apply the same to your studies.
 Discipline may be a simple concept, but unknown to us, it influences many spheres of our lives.
 Turning to commitment, you won’t succeed in anything unless you commit your energy, time and everything else towards its achievement.
 Commitment to the subject and doing everything possible to ensure you succeed will help you in mathematics and improve your grades.

 Work hard and smart

 Quantity alone will not guarantee excellent grades; quality also has to be ensured.
 Spending hours studying may give you confidence that you’re doing the right thing.
 However, the quality of the work that you’re doing is what matters at the end of the day.
 You’ll need to put in reasonable hours and work on a number of problems to see some difference.
 You shouldn’t work on a problem just for the sake of it.
 Ensure that what you’re doing is adding value.
-It’s contributing towards perfecting your math skills.
+It’s contributing to perfecting your math skills.
 Your focus should be on challenging questions, I would rather work on two challenging problems that on ten which I am already familiar with.
 However, this doesn’t mean you should ignore what you already know.
 It would be best if you revisited these areas but on each attempt, try something different, a problem that will build your skills further.